 Chase Field proudly attracts millions of people each year, contributing significantly to the economic revitalization of the downtown Phoenix area.
 This success is largely due to our commitment to excellence in every aspect of our operations, including providing an enjoyable experience to guests with disabilities.
-We continue to examine new policies and research innovative procedures in an effort to enable people of all abilities to enjoy the Chase Field experience to the fullest.
-Much of the credit for the accessibility of Chase Field belongs to the Ensuring Accessible Seating at Events (EASE) committee, an independent committee of volunteers and employees, who provide recommendations to venue managers on a variety of accessibility issues.
+We continue to examine new policies and research innovative procedures in an effort to enable people of all abilities enjoy the Chase Field experience to the fullest.
+Much of the credit for the accessibility of Chase Field belongs to the Access Committee, an independent committee of volunteers and employees, who provide recommendations to venue managers on a variety of accessibility efforts.

 The ballpark is located in downtown Phoenix at 401 East Jefferson Street.

 Chase Field features an attached 1,500-car garage just south of the ballpark on 4th Street.
 The garage has 31 parking spaces designated for vehicles displaying a valid disabled plate or placard.
 Each garage entrance is accessible to high-profile vehicles and the parking is connected to accessible routes to the ticket windows and building entrances.

 All parking, including accessible parking, is on a first-come/first-serve basis.
 Depending on demand, some parking garages can only accept special parking passes.

 For your convenience, if the accessible parking in the Chase Field or Jefferson Street garage is full, a sign such as shown below will be posted on the parking garage booth and outside before you enter the garage.
 This is for your convenience so you can easily determine if you need to seek out another garage.

 The designated drop-off point for all guests is located on the south side of Jefferson Street, just west of 7th Street.
 This is at the northeast corner of Chase Field near Gate K. The Drop Off is staffed and there are shaded benches available for guests who need to wait for a companion to pick them up.